Cat is a new mom of a beautiful baby girl! Learning as she goes, Cat is excited to share her stories and adventures as a mother and a wife.

 You could do that, and you'll likely end up with everything that you need.
 However, you may not end up with products that are the best fit for you and your little one.
 You could also end up buying much more than you actually need.
 Here are some things to consider before you just copy a list from someone else.

 - Living Situation: Apartment, house, and shared living all require different setups.
-In both an apartment and shared living, your options for a nursery may be minimal—or not an option at all.
+In both an apartment and shared living, your options for a nursery may be minimal—or nonexistet.
 In those cases, you may not be able to fit a crib and a bassinet in your living space.
 However, in a house, you may have the option to provide an entire room for your baby, in which case you would likely want a bassinet and a crib.
 Do you have to walk up a lot of stairs to get to your home?
 If you do, consider lighter strollers and baby carriers so you aren't lugging up too much weight every day.

-- Your Network: Having friends that have children can be a huge benefit to you.
+- Your Network: Having friends that have children can be a huge benefit.
 If their kids are older, they may have a crib, for example, that they don't need any more for you to take.
 Don't shy away from hand-me-downs!
 You'll appreciate having the extra cash for other things.
 Not having this network isn't a bad thing at all.
 I didn't have many mom friends until I was close to my delivery date.
-If you don't have friends or family that are able to hand down items to you, they may have great advice on items that worked for them.
+If you don't have friends or family who are able to hand down items to you, they may have great advice on items that worked for them.
 That's still valuable, and it can be great to get their input.

 - Dresser: A dresser or anything that has drawers will be great for keeping clothes, socks, bed sheets, and diapers organized and easily accessible.